History of Lamontagne Geophysics Ltd.

 Since its inception, the company has introduced a number of innovative products for use by the mineral exploration industry and earth scientists.
 The company's products and services have contributed significantly to the discovery of several major mineral deposits and to a good number of other promising mineral occurences located on almost all continents.
 The ultimate users of these products and services are involved in base metal exploration, uranium exploration, precious metal exploration, deep crustal sounding, and hydrocarbon exploration.

-Lamontagne Geophysics Ltd. originally assumed a location in Toronto, Ontario.
+Lamontagne Geophysics Ltd. was originally based in Toronto, Ontario.
 In 1990, the company moved eastward to Kingston, where it still resides today.
 Lamontagne currently employs about a dozen full-time office employees at its Kingston headquarters, with many more belonging to field crews.
 About half of the company's staff are geophysicists.